davidlazar/jotmuch/README.md

 The argument to `--format` is a [Jinja2 template](http://jinja.pocoo.org/docs/templates/).
-The following variables are supported: id, sid (short id), url, title, created and archived ([Arrow](http://crsmithdev.com/arrow/) objects), tags, and notes.
+The following variables are supported: id, sid (short id), url, title, created and archived ([Arrow](http://crsmithdev.com/arrow/) objects), pngpath and mhtmlpath (even if these files don't exist yet), tags, and notes.

 List all tags, sorted by frequency: